¡Qué Chimba! 79 Cool Colombian Slang Words You’ve Gotta Know

 ¿Qué es esa vaina? — What is that thing?

-¿Qué vaina es esa? — What heck is that?
+¿Qué vaina es esa? — What the heck is that?

 Ayer comí una vaina tan deliciosa, pero no sé qué era. — Yesterday I ate something so delicious, but I don’t know what it was.